The best local movers for Phoenix to Columbus moves

 - Columbus’s population is about 44% less than Phoenix.

-- Columbus's public transportation has a score of 5 out of 10 versus Phoenix's higher score of 6.
+- Columbus’s public transportation score of 5 out of 10 is lower than Phoenix’s score of 6.

-- Columbus has a bike-friendliness score 48 out of 100, which means it isn't as accessible to and safe for cyclists as Phoenix, which has a score of 56 out of 100.
+- Columbus has a bike-friendliness score of 48 out of 100, which means it isn’t as accessible or safe for cyclists as Phoenix, which has a score of 56.

-Other things to consider for your Phoenix vs. Columbus move
+Other things to consider for your Phoenix to Columbus move

 - State regulator: You can verify a Ohio moving license and its status through the state’s public utilities commission.